avigupta2798/avigupta2798/README.md

 #### Welcome to my profile
 - Final year IT Undergraduate at ADGITM 📚

-- Data Analyst Enthusiast 🕸️
+- Data Analytics Enthusiast 🕸️

 - Fascinated by Linux and Algorithms 🐱‍💻